-Simply provide us with the wall measurements, and we will calculate the actual size of the rod based on your desired clearance.
+Simply provide us with the wall and corner measurements, and we will calculate the actual lengths of the rods based on your desired clearance.

 We will need to know your desired clearance, as well as these 5 wall measurements: